wagiminator/MCU-Templates/CH552/readme.md

 sudo udevadm control --reload-rules
 ```

-# Using the Template
+## Compiling/Uploading
-Use one of the following commands inside the 'template' folder to compile/upload:
+Edit the *makefile* according to the needs of the project.
+Use one of the following commands inside the *template* folder to compile/upload:

 ```
 make all       compile, build and keep all files